 If the hard disk is corrupted and you can no longer use it, you should replace it with a new hard disk drive.
-Refer to "Upgrading the Hard Disk Drive" on page 48.
+Refer to "Upgrading the Hard Disk Drive" on page 57 for the Desktop and "Installing a Second Hard Disk Drive" on page 88 for the Minitower.

 If the replacement hard disk drive is brand new, you will need to partition and format the drive.
 Refer to your operating system documentation for information on how to do this.
+1 Troubleshooting Your PC BIOS Problems